JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 **📝 `api.ts` Endpoints**

-The file name `api.ts` indicates a TypeScript file.
+The file name `api.ts` indicates a TS file.
 In this context, it typically serves one of two purposes:

-1.  **Defining API routes in a TypeScript-based backend framework**: Frameworks like **Next.js** or **Directus** use `api.ts` files to define API routes.
+1.  **Defining API routes in a TS-based backend framework**: Frameworks like **Next.js** or **Directus** use `api.ts` files to define API routes.
 In this case, it's doing a similar job to a FastAPI endpoint—it's the server-side code that handles requests.
 The key difference is the language and the ecosystem it's part of.
-These frameworks leverage TypeScript's static typing to provide type safety for your API logic.
+These frameworks leverage TS's static typing to provide type safety for your API logic.

 2.  **Defining the API client on the frontend**: In many frontend projects, `api.ts` is a file that defines the structure and functions for making API calls to a separate backend.
 This file acts as a **consumer** of the API, containing functions like `getUsers()` or `createPost()`, often with type definitions to ensure the data received from the backend is correctly typed.
 This is a common practice for maintaining type safety across the entire application stack.

 This distinction is crucial: FastAPI is a backend framework, while a file named `api.ts` could be a backend implementation, but is often a frontend client.